- Fellowship Overview

 Preference is given to those who apply for the entire Academic Year.
 Typically, we are able to allow our Fellows to remain at the Jean Monnet Center through May and June if they wish to spend more time on their research.
 However, as there are very few faculty members or students at the Law School during July and early August, the Center programming is inactive during this time.

 Fellows are expected to be in full time residence during their appointment.
 An appointment as a Global Emile Noël Fellow will be incompatible with any concurrent appointment (i.e. practice, fellowship, teaching, etc.) during the full period of residency in the Fellowship Program.

 All participants must have adequate health insurance to cover them and any family members who will accompany them during their stay in the United States.
 The program will provide information on obtaining local coverage following admission to the program.

 If an applicant is accepted as a Global Emile Noël Fellow and requires entry to the United States from abroad, NYU School of Law will sponsor the relevant visa to enter the country and remain here for the duration of his or her appointment.
 It is important to note that, in such cases, proof of funding or assets in the amount of $2,000 USD per month of residence in the United States will be required.
 Those traveling with children, spouses or partners must demonstrate a higher level of funding.
 Further information regarding visa requirements will be provided following admission to the Fellowship Program.

-The deadline for receipt of Emile Noël Fellowship Program applications and application materials for the 2014-2015 academic year is January 6th, 2014.
+Please note that applications are now closed.
+The deadline for receipt of Emile Noël Fellowship Program applications and application materials for the 2014-2015 academic year was January 6th, 2014.
 Applications not received, or not complete, by this time will be not considered for participation in the Fellowship Program in the 2014-2015 academic year.
 Please note that our deadline is dictated in part by the Department of State visa requirements and, therefore, we are unable to offer extensions.

 To apply, please see Application Guidelines.